Getting Started

 npx tsgonest build

-This compiles your TypeScript, generates companion files, writes the manifest, and produces the OpenAPI document — all in one command.
+This compiles your TypeScript, generates companion files, injects validation and serialization into your controllers, and produces the OpenAPI document — all in one command.

 You should see output like: